• LSAW SSAW CARBON STEEL PIPE ASTM API 42'' 46'' 48'' System 1

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-- Q: How are steel pipes used in the food processing industry?
+Q: How are steel pipes used in the manufacturing of conveyor systems?

-- Q: What are the different methods of pipe coating for steel pipes?
+Q: What are the different types of steel pipe end connections?

-- Q: Can steel pipes be used for structural purposes?
+Q: Can steel pipes be used for gas transmission pipelines?

 Send your message to us